-Assessmen Kov elements of Academic Skills that Actions to holp LINKS to Module Rey elements of Academic Skiis that Actions to help other t the assessment you can develop • • • • modules
+Assessmen Key elements of Academic Skills that Actions to help the assessment you can develop you prepare modules

 Assessment is supported by a number of academic literacy skills development sessions that aim to provide students with the scaffolding that they require as they transition to university based assessment and then progress from one level to the next.
 These are supported by directed learning activities provided on Canvas.
 Examples of activities provided include: